juice-shop/pwning-juice-shop/appendix/solutions.md

 10. If your request successfully bumped into the infinite loop protection, the challenge is marked as solved.

+### Perform a Remote Code Execution that occupies the server for a while without using infinite loops

+:wrench: **TODO**

 [^1]: <http://hakipedia.com/index.php/Poison_Null_Byte>

 [^2]: <https://en.wikipedia.org/wiki/ROT13>